mosip/mosip-infra/deployment/sandbox/README.md

 1. If there are no errors in the log, wait for about 5 minutes for the kernel services to be up and running.

 ### MOSIP Pre-registration
-1. Install the MOSIP Pre-registration.
+1. Install the pre-registration module.
     ```
     $ sh install-mosip-pre-reg.sh
     ```
-1. Check for any errors as above.
+1. Check for errors in `install-mosip-sandbox.log`.
+Go to the last line and check for `failed=0` which indicates that there are no failures during the deployment.

 1. If there are no errors in the log, wait for about 10 minutes for the pre-registration services to be up and running.

-## Steps to access the Pre-registration-ui
+#### Steps to access the Pre-registration-ui
 1. Sandbox works on private IP address, hence, you have to access the pre-registration ui from the chrome browser installed inside the machine on which you are working on.

 1. Please follow this link for [Installing the Google Chrome Browser in your Ubuntu Machine](https://linuxconfig.org/how-to-install-google-chrome-web-browser-on-ubuntu-18-04-bionic-beaver-linux).